mxmlnkn/ratarmount/README.md

                         the hidden metadata database inside the overlay folder. (default: None)

 Advanced Options:
+  --oss-attributions    Show licenses of used libraries.
   --password-file PASSWORD_FILE
                         Specify a file with newline separated passwords for RAR and ZIP files.
 The passwords will be tried out in order of appearance in the file. (default:
                         )
+  --use-backend USE_BACKEND
+                        Specify a backend to be used with higher priority for files which might be opened with multiple backends.
+Arguments specified last will have the highest priority.
+A comma-separated list may be specified.
+Possible
+                        backends: ['indexed_bzip2', 'indexed_gzip', 'indexed_zstd', 'lzmaffi',
-  -d DEBUG, --debug DEBUG
+                        'pragzip', 'rarfile', 'xz', 'zipfile'] (default: None) -d DEBUG, --debug DEBUG
                         Sets the debugging level.
 Higher means more output.
 Currently, 3 is the highest. (default: 1)